NawidJavid/slacker-tracker/README.md

 ## License

-Feel free to modify and use this code however you want.
-Credit is appreciated but not required.
+MIT License - feel free to modify and use this code however you want.

+## Contributing

+Pull requests are welcome!
+Feel free to improve SlackerTracker and make it even more fun and effective.